spiral/docs/views/configuration.md

 ```

 ## Caching
-By default, the view caching is turned off if env variable `DEBUG` set to true.
+By default, the view caching turned off if env variable `DEBUG` set to true.
 The cache files are stored in
 `runtime/cache/views`.

 ## Purge
-To delete view cache run console command `views:reset`:
+Run the console command `views:reset` to delete view cache:

 ```bash
 $ php app.php views:reset